• Home

 This model can also be used to determine the effect that changes in interest rates have on bond prices.
 In this case, the interest rates are the independent variable, while bond prices are the dependent variable.

-Advantages of Sensitivity Analysis
+Advantages of doing Sensitivity Analysis in Excel

 • More reliable predictions: The methodology can help you forecast the performance of the metrics of care most about.